What is Rental Income?

 - Supplemental Income and Loss (Schedule E)

-- If you made payments to contractors greater than $600 and are required to issue Form 1099-MISC check the box, if not then simply continue
+- If you made payments to contractors greater than $600 and are required to issue Form 1099-MISC (or 1099-NEC after 2020) check the box, if not then simply continue

 - Rental income not already listed on form 1099-MISC is entered in the Box for “Rental Payments Received”

-You may wish to vie our article regarding rental expenses for additional information.
+You may wish to view our article regarding rental expenses for additional information.